vshiv18/mumemto/README.md

 [MUM length] [comma-delimited list of offsets within each sequence, in order of filelist]
 ```
 The `*.mums` file contains each MUM as a separate line, where the first value is the match length, and the second is
 a comma-delimited list of positions where the match begins in each sequence.
+An entry of -1 indicates that the MUM was not found in that sequence (only applicable with *-k* flag).
 The MUMs are sorted in the output file
 lexicographically based on the match sequence.